cicd-tutorials/cicd-tutorials.net/docs/examples/jenkins/ansible-kubernetes/README.md

 ## Preparing the Jenkins instance

 The pipeline provided by this example can be added to any Jenkins instance you have administrator access and can run pipeline stages with docker agent.
-For example, Jenkins configuration from [Docker-in-Docker](../dind-jenkins/) example can be used.
+For example, Jenkins configuration from [Jenkins with access to hosts Docker engine](../jenkins-host-docker/) example can be used.

 We will use secret file to configure credentials for managing the target Kubernetes cluster.
 To create the secret file credential, open _Global credentials_ from _Jenkins_ credentials store from [Manage Jenkins > Manage Credentials](http://localhost:8080/credentials/) and click _Add Credentials_ from the left side menu.